yu-lab-vt/SynQuant/README.md

 ----------------------------------

-SynQuant is a Fiji plugin that automatically quantify synapses from fluorescence microscopy images.
-If you have any feedback or issue, you are welcome to either post issue in Issues section or send email to yug@vt.edu (Guoqiang Yu at Virginia Tech).
+SynQuant is a Fiji plugin that automatically quantifies synapses from fluorescence microscopy images.
+If you have any feedback or issues, you are welcome to either post an issue in the Issues section or send an email to yug@vt.edu (Guoqiang Yu at Virginia Tech).

 - [Welcome to SynQuant](#Welcome-to-SynQuant)
 - [Why SynQuant](#Why-SynQuant)